Introduction to financial markets

 Is forex trading right for me?

-Forex trading is ideal for investors who want the opportunity to trade a market that is open 24 hours a day, while minimizing trading costs and potentially profiting from markets that are rising or falling.
+Forex trading presents the opportunity to trade a market that is open 24 hours a day, while minimizing trading costs and potentially profiting from markets that are rising or falling.
 However, it contains significant risks to your money and is not suitable for everyone.